How to stay active all year long (even when the weather is miserable)

 “One of my very senior patients captured this idea with the phrase, ‘they can’t bury me if I keep on moving.’
 In short, keeping active helps your bones stay healthier longer.”

-But how do you balance staying active with avoiding cold or nasty weather?
+But how do you balance staying active with avoiding cold weather?

 Consider a different routine for different seasons